singnet/dev-portal/docs/products/Staking/cardano-staking-withdraw/index.md

 -   Deposit AGIX tokens to the contract, thereby taking part in the staking
 -   Update their deposit (do re-deposit)
--   Withdraw deposited AGIX together with already earned awards
+-   Withdraw deposited AGIX together with already earned rewards

 <br>
 <b>Remember that you can only withdraw all of your funds (deposited + rewards) from staking pool </b>